4 minute read

 We have included the ePrivacy Regulation in the future developments section (and recent reports suggest it will stay there for some time), but have also included the ePrivacy Directive in the Core Legislation section as until the Regulation is passed, the 2002 Directive is in force and very much applicable.

-Elements 73-78 list end users, employees, customers, suppliers, marketing databases and partners.
-Collectively, these could be categorised simply as “data subjects”.
-But this would ignore the unique ways in which each type of data subject’s personal information needs to be addressed, handled and treated.
-The data you will likely have on your employees, the permissions you may have and the nature of its processing differs enormously to how you may collect, use and store your databases of marketing targets.
+Elements 73-78 list end-users, employees, customers, suppliers, marketing databases, and partners.
+Collectively, these could be categorized simply as “data subjects”.
+But this would ignore the unique ways in which each type of data subject’s personal information needs to be addressed, handled, and treated.
+The data you will likely have on your employees, the permissions you may have, and the nature of its processing differs enormously from how you may collect, use and store your databases of marketing targets.